MathoMathiasCamara/FullStackModularAspTemplate/README.md

-# Angular Asp
+# Modular React+Angular Frond-End, Asp.net core back end
-An alternative Template project for Angular and Asp.net core.
-This has Angular as the front-end which is embeded inside a razor class library and a Asp.net Api as the back-end.
+This template has Angular and Vite+React as the front-end which are embeded inside a razor class library and a Asp.net core Api as the back-end.
-1. Asp.net web app project
-2. Asp.net Razor class library with razor ui support. coexisting with an angular app.
-3. Asp.net Api project